Note: The following decisions represent only a few of the cases the firm has been involved in during the previous sixty-five years.

 Gill v.
 Union Carbide Corporation, 386 F.Supp.
 364 (E.D.Tenn.
 1973).

-Age Discrimination in Employment Act and Fair Labor Standards Act claim arising out of employee's layoff from economically motivated reduction in force from Oak Ridge National Laboratory.
+Age Discrimination in Employment Act and Fair Labor Standards Act claim arising out of employee’s layoff from economically motivated reduction in force from Oak Ridge National Laboratory.
 Court held that when Atomic Energy Commission notified client that it had to reduce the number of employees, client had carefully established layoff criteria and conscientiously applied them in determining the employees who had to be terminated.
 Court further held that not only had employee failed to show his age had been used as an adverse factor in layoff decision evidence established that client had given positive consideration to age and experience of employees in reduction in force decisions.
 Attorney: E.H.
-Rayson, and G. Wilson Horde.
+Rayson.

 Beam v.
 Maryland Casualty Company, 477 S.W.2d 510 (1972).